djessy5001/luckywheel/readme.md

 - Change the cooldown for spinning the wheel
 - Create new LootTables and erase them

-You can also change the language of the plugin to spanish, by going to the config.yml and changing
+You can also change the language of the plugin to spanish (es), simplified chinese (zhcn) or french (fr), by going to the config.yml and changing

 `locale: en`